DR Congo Rebels Meet Regional Force To Hand Over Strategic Town - UrduPoint

 DR Congo Rebels Meet Regional Force To Hand Over Strategic Town

-The Tutsi-led group has conquered swaths of territory in North Kivu province in recent months and come within several dozen kilometres of Goma.
+The Tutsi-led group has conquered swaths of territory in North Kivu province in recent months and advance to within a few dozen kilometres of Goma.

 Under heavy international pressure to lay down arms, the M23 pledged earlier on Friday to leave its position in the town of Kibumba, about 20 kilometres (12 miles) from Goma.